Christchurch Town Hall: Restoration

 On 11 June 2015 confirmation was given by the Christchurch City Council on the decision for the repairs of the Christchurch town hall to go forward.
-Work started in November 2015 with the foundations, which will be replaced; new concrete columns will be installed into the ground to help support and stabilise the building.
-The project will also add improvements to the town hall's design – for instance, the James Hay theatre, main auditorium, and restaurant will be modified to fix issues present in the original layout.
+Work started in November 2015 with the foundations, which were replaced; new concrete columns will be installed into the ground to help support and stabilise the building.
+The project also added improvements to the town hall's design – for instance, the James Hay theatre, main auditorium, and restaurant was modified to fix issues present in the original layout.

 The restoration was initially expected to be completed mid-2018, but the first part did not officially open until February 2019.

 Heritage registration

 On 4 September 2020, the town hall was designated a Category I Historic Place by Heritage New Zealand, reflecting the building's "outstanding international and national significance".
-Since the early 2000s, there has been an effort to recognise modernist architecture and the town hall is an exemplar of a brutalist building.
+Since the early 2000s, there has been an effort to recognise modernist architecture; the town hall is an exemplar of a brutalist building and a significant project in Christchurch Style architecture.